CCBDA-UPC/Assignments-2025/Lab08.md

 ## How to submit this assignment:

+> [IMPORTANT]
-**Q8-1: How long have you been working on this session?
+> Q8-1: How long have you been working on this session?
 What have been the main difficulties that you have faced and how have you solved them?
-Add your answers to README.md.**
+Add your answers to README.md.

 Make sure that you have updated your local GitHub repository (using the git commands add, commit, and push) with all the files generated during this session.